minttoothpick/jeremyrobertjones.com/src/blog/unexpectedly-unemployed-generalist.md

 editDate:
 featureImage:
   url: 'generalist-multitool.png'
-  alt: 'A hand holds a multitool; arrows point to each item, with labels like "rarely used, oddly specific", "needs sharpening", and "good enough"'
+  alt: 'A hand holds a multitool; arrows point to its various tools, each labeled: "rarely used, oddly specific", "forgot i had this", "needs sharpening", "good enough", "only needed this once", and "works in a pinch".'
 tags: ['personal']
 subTags:
 summary: ''
 lede: ''
 meta:
-  desc:
+  desc: 'A reflection on unexpectedly losing a generalist web role — and what it means to be useful in a job market that prizes specialization.'
-  imageSrc:
+  imageSrc: '/images/social/unexpectedly-unemployed-generalist.png'
-  imageAlt: 'A hand holding a multitool'
+  imageAlt: 'A hand holds a multitool; arrows point to its various tools, each labeled: "rarely used, oddly specific", "forgot i had this", "needs sharpening", "good enough", "only needed this once", and "works in a pinch".'
 scripts:
   lazysizes: true
 ---